MorganTitsworth/reducer-repository/README.md

 When adding items to the cartState, we first search through the current state and identify if the item is already in the cart and set a contains flag to either true or false.

-When removing items from the cartState, we filter through the items array and remove the item.id that matches the action.id

 ### Cart contains the item

 Flag remains false, we return the state object, within the items array we spread items array and add a new object that contains id, name, cost, and count.